k-e-w/k-e-w.github.io/_includes/page/jonathan-profile.md

-An UX designer and product strategist.
-15 years experience making the Web.
+A UX designer and product strategist with 15 years experience making the Web.

 - Idea-to-market product management;